crickets-and-comb/bfb_delivery/docs/split_chunked_route.rst

 Output directory
 ~~~~~~~~~~~~~~~~

-Use the optional argument :code:`output_dir` to specify the directory where the split files will be saved:
+Use the optional argument :code:`output_dir` to specify the directory where the split files will be saved.

+In Python:

 .. code:: python

     split_chunked_route(input_path="path/to/input.xlsx", output_dir="path/to/output")

+With CLI:

 .. code:: bash